metamancer/os/README.md

 ## Installation

 We're still under extremely heavy development; as things change, your games may break or have adverse impact.
 Please keep this in mind and backup your character/world data frequently.
-This system is built directly from the code supporting the [:Otherscape system](https://github.com/aMediocreDad/os) by [aMediocreDad](https://github.com/aMediocreDad), with his permission.
+This system is built directly from the code supporting the [Legends in the Mist system](https://github.com/aMediocreDad/os) by [aMediocreDad](https://github.com/aMediocreDad), with his permission.

 **To install the system in Foundry Virtual Tabletop:**